-1. What are the common psychiatric side effects of various infertility treatment agents?
-2. What are some cultural issues faced by couples experiencing infertility?
-3. How can you be mindful and incorporate the cultural aspects specific to each individual when assessing/treating patients with infertility?
-4. Do most American health insurance providers cover assisted reproductive treatments (ARTs)?
-And on average, how much money will the average infertile couple will pay for a successful delivery using ARTs?
-Case Study Part 3 Becca and Rob undergo infertility workup and it is determined that their infertility is due in part to unpredictable anovulatory cycles for Becca.
+- 1) What are the common psychiatric side effects of various infertility treatment agents? - 2) What are some cultural issues faced by couples experiencing infertility? - 3) How can one be mindful and incorporate the cultural aspects specific to each individual when assessing and treating patients with infertility? - 4) Do most American health insurance providers cover assisted reproductive treatments (ARTs)?
+On average, how much money will the average infertile couple pay for a successful delivery using ARTs?

+Case Study Part 3

+Becca and Rob undergo infertility workup, and it is determined that their infertility is due partly to unpredictable anovulatory cycles for Becca.
 Additionally, to the couple's surprise and dismay, Rob's sperm analysis reveals that he has a low sperm count and abnormal sperm morphology.
-The fertility doctor recommends three cycles of intrauterine insemination but these are ultimately unsuccessful.
+The fertility doctor recommends three cycles of intrauterine insemination, but these are unsuccessful.
 When taking clomiphene, Becca notices increased anxiety and feelings of paranoia.
-She has insight into these feelings which causes a further increase in anxiety.
+She has insight into these feelings, which causes a further increase in anxiety.

 Becca and Rob accept their doctor's recommendation to start in vitro fertilization (IVF).
-They start the IVF process, which includes Becca taking oral hormones and going for frequent ultrasounds and an egg retrieval session.
+They start the IVF process, including Becca taking oral hormones and going for frequent ultrasounds and an egg retrieval session.
 Having to go through various procedures and the intrusions into her body increases her anxiety and irritability.
-Moreover, Becca is advised to not engage in any strenuous physical activity by her REI doctor.
-Cycling is one of her main coping ways to de-stress and not being able to that further adds to her mood and anxiety issues.
+Moreover, Becca is advised not to engage in any strenuous physical activity by her REI doctor.
+Cycling is one of her main coping mechanisms to de-stress, and being unable to do that further adds to her mood and anxiety issues.

-Copyright ©

-The National Curriculum in

-Reproductive Psychiatry

-and Marcé of North America

 You see her right before her first IVF treatment.
-After a thorough discussion of risks and benefits and her current symptoms, Becca agrees to start an antidepressant.
-The couple faces deep disappointment, grief and hopelessness after two unsuccessful IVF cycles.
+After thoroughly discussing the risks and benefits and her current symptoms, Becca agrees to start an antidepressant.
+After two unsuccessful IVF cycles, the couple faces deep disappointment, grief, and hopelessness.
 They eventually do achieve a viable pregnancy in the third IVF cycle.
 In one of the sessions during this time period, Becca brings up their worries about their finances.
-Becca does not have paid maternity leave from her current job and they need to save money for her to be able to take off a few months to be with the baby, but the cost of ART has made it impossible to do so and they have had to use a significant amount of their current savings.
-This has increased their stress levels, and Rob is thinking of alternative ways to add to his income.
-You continue to see her regularly during this period and titrate the dosage of sertraline to which she is responding reasonably well.
+Becca does not have paid maternity leave from her current job, and they need to save money for her to be able to take off a few months to be with the baby, but the cost of ART has made it impossible to do so, and they have had to use a significant amount of their current savings.
+This has increased their stress levels, and Rob is considering alternative ways to add to his income.
+You continue to see her regularly during this period and titrate the dosage of sertraline, to which she is showing at least partial response, with improvement in her anxiety and mood.
 She continues her psychotherapy and meditation as well.

-You, Becca and Rob have had a detailed conversation.
-At that time, it was decided to continue her antidepressant during her pregnancy.
+You, Becca, and Rob have had a detailed conversation and decide to continue Becca's antidepressant during her pregnancy.
 Becca and Rob are feeling cautiously optimistic about pregnancy, though they continue to experience significant anxiety.
-In your sessions Becca is intermittently tearful when talking about their very long, painful and expensive journey to a viable pregnancy.
-She is aware of increased risk of complications in IVF pregnancies and this adds to her feelings of anxiety and does not let her fully enjoy her pregnancy even though so far it is going smoothly.
+In your sessions, Becca is intermittently tearful when talking about their long, painful, and expensive journey to a viable pregnancy.
+She is aware of the increased risk of complications in IVF pregnancies, which adds to her anxiety and does not let her fully enjoy her pregnancy even though it is going smoothly.